bioboot/demo2-github/README.md

 ![create pull request button](https://help.github.com/assets/images/help/pull_requests/pull-request-click-to-create.png)

-- If you have a note saying that *These branches can be automatically merged* You should add a message describing your changes such as “Eva's name and sentence changes from fork” and click **Create pull request** button.
+- If you have a note saying that *These branches can be automatically merged* You should add a message describing your changes such as “Eva's name and sentence changes from fork” and click **Create pull request** button to submit your changes for review to the original repo.

 ![Final create pull request button](https://help.github.com/assets/images/help/pull_requests/pullrequest-send.png)

-Thats it, you can leave this page as your changes have been sent to the package maintainers (everyone who has push access on the original repo).
-At this stage please put your hand up or use the GREEN POST-IT NOTE to let me know that you have done this so I can demo merging your pull request on the projector for the class.
+Thats it, you can leave this page as your changes have been sent to the original package maintainers (basically everyone who has push access to the original repo).

+At this stage please put your hand up or use the GREEN POST-IT NOTE from the first day to let me know that you have done this so I can demo merging your pull request on the projector for the class.

 Congratulations!
 You have just contributed to this open source project ;)